home-assistant/home-assistant.io/source/_integrations/dublin_bus_transport.markdown

     title: Configuration file
 ---

-The `dublin_bus_transport` sensor will give you the time until the next two departures from a Dublin bus stop using the RTPI information.
+The `dublin_bus_transport` {% term integration %} will give you the time until the next two departures from a Dublin bus stop using the RTPI information.

 The [Dublin Bus](https://www.dublinbus.ie/RTPI/) website can help to determine the id of your bus stop.
 You can check if this is correct by going to